a d v e r t i s e m e n t s

 campgrounds.camping

 California - The Golden State, where there are so many beautiful places to camp!
-But here is the real deal: Most of the scenic spots are so popular they now recommend a reservation for camping.
-Gone are the days when you could waltz into a prime campsite at 8pm on a Friday night.
-With population growing & tourist still flocking in, you best make your reservations or be prepared to 'rough it ' in the boonies.
+But here is the real deal: California population has exploded in recent decades.
+Most of the super scenic spots are so popular now, reservations for camping may be required.
+Gone are the days when you could waltz into a prime campsite at 8PM on a Friday night.
+With population growing & tourist still flocking in, you best make your reservations or be prepared to rough it, way out in the boonies.

 click here for